HelyOS-Cosmos/HelyOS/README.md

 @pc-helyos # testvga
 ...

-##Commands and his work:
+Commands and his work:

-Help: showing the command list.
-acpi: Switching ACPI state.
-list <dev> (disk / partitions): Showing all disks or partitions ls <dir> (or without): Showing files in directory touch <name> <size> (size: optional *in bytes*): Make file with name and size (in bytes) mkdir <name>: make directory with name rm <name> -arg (-d or not): remove file or directory (-d for dir's) echo <text>: print to screen unk / null - trigger NULL_REFERENCE_ERROR wf <path\to\file> <text content>: write text to file cat <path>: read from file
+Help - showing the command list. acpi - Switching ACPI state. list <dev> (disk / partitions) - Showing all disks or partitions ls <dir> (or without) - Showing files in directory touch <name> <size> (size: optional *in bytes*): Make file with name and size (in bytes) mkdir <name> - make directory with name rm <name> -arg (-d or not) - remove file or directory (-d for dir's) echo <text> - print to screen unk / null - trigger NULL_REFERENCE_ERROR wf <path\to\file> <text content>: write text to file cat <path>: read from file